Patty Costello: Accomplishments and honors

+Personal

-Costello retired from bowling and began a career with the Community Medical Center in Scranton, Pennsylvania, where she was a transport driver.
+After retiring from competitive bowling, Costello began a career as a transport driver with the Community Medical Center in Scranton, Pennsylvania.
 "Bowling was my job then; this is my job now.
 In both cases, I've always been happy to meet people, talk to them, and get them feeling good to be around me", she told Bowling Digest.

-Costello died of pancreatic cancer, aged 61, at the VNA Hospice, Scranton, Pennsylvania, on April 16, 2009.
+Costello lived with and subsequently became married to Steve Dain.
+They had divorced by 1985.